Scholarships

 - Demonstrate a passion for and dedication to working collaboratively to find solutions for civic issues and an interest in pursuing civic work that will strengthen and improve our communities.

-Applications for the 2025 Civic Engagement Scholarship program will open in early 2025.
+Applications for the 2025 Civic Engagement Scholarship program are closed.

 Y-Not Go On Scholarship